AdaCore/spark2014/lrm/source/packages.rst

    be denoted as the ``state_name`` of a ``refinement_clause`` in the Refined_State aspect of the body of the package.

-   .. note:: We may want to be able to override this error.

 #.
 Every entity of the hidden state of a package shall be denoted as a
    ``constituent`` of exactly one *abstract_*\ ``state_name`` in the Refined_State aspect of the package and shall not be denoted more than once.